linebender/linebender.github.io/content/blog/2025-11-10-tmil-22/index.md

 ## Fearless SIMD

 Fearless SIMD is our SIMD infrastructure library.
-It provides a solid way for writing SIMD operations portably across WASM, Aarch64, x86, and x86_64.
+It provides a solid way for writing SIMD operations portably across Wasm, AArch64, x86, and x86_64.

 We released [Fearless SIMD 0.3] in October.
 This release contains improvements in integer operations, particularly variable sized shifting, and better native support for fused multiply-add and multiply-subtract.